RachaelOluwaseun/HR-DATA/README.md

 ## Recommendations
-Based on the data, we recomment the following:
+Based on the data, we recommend the following:

 - Retention strategies: Develop strategies to reduce turnover, such as employee recognition programs and career development aopportunities.
 - Training and Development: Continue to invest in training and development programs.